Student mental health support

 Our role includes:

-Although the OfS does not have a direct role in dealing with individual disputes between students and higher education providers, we use our ‘notifications’ process to receive information about institutions’ compliance with the ongoing conditions of registration (which is how we regulate the higher education sector).
+Although the OfS does not have a direct role in dealing with individual disputes between students and universities and colleges, we use our ‘notifications’ process to receive information about institutions’ compliance with the ongoing conditions of registration (which is how we regulate the higher education sector).
 If you would like to notify us of a matter which may be a regulatory interest, you are welcome to share this information with us, although we would not intervene in an individual case.